 The Importance of Emergency Preparedness

-No one wants to consider the possibility of a fire, flood, or other disaster wreaking havoc in their building, especially when there are people inside.
-But the fact remains that business owners need to be prepared for such events by having the appropriate features in place.
-The elements required for public buildings typically include the following:
+No one wants to consider the possibility of a fire, flood, or other disaster wreaking havoc in their building, especially when people are inside.
+But the fact is that business owners need to prepare for such events.
+It’s not just about ensuring the building is up to code; it’s about keeping people safe, reducing panic, and limiting damage.
+And that means having the appropriate features in place, including the following:

 - Fire extinguishers

 - Smoke detectors